Think Small: Small Businesses and Employee Benefits

 Associate Research Director, Workplace Benefits Research, LIMRA and LOMA

 Neyer’s area of expertise is monitoring and communicating trends in workplace insurance distribution.
-He manages carrier practice studies, as well as research projects focusing on employers, employees, and brokers/advisors.
-He also conducts ongoing research that tracks the compensation practices of U.S. and Canadian carriers.
+He manages benchmarking and carrier practice studies, as well as research projects focusing on employers, employees, and brokers/advisors.
 Neyer is a frequent author and presenter for industry publications and events, where he shares research-based insights.
-He manages LIMRA’s Account Management Study Group and has served on committees for both the Voluntary Employee Benefit Board and the Voluntary Benefits Forum.
+He manages LIMRA’s Account Management and Workplace Benefits Competitive Intelligence Study Groups and has served on committees for both the Voluntary Employee Benefit Board and the Voluntary Benefits Forum.
 He joined LIMRA in 1998 and received his bachelor’s degree and M.B.A. from the University of Connecticut.

 Contact us to learn more: